 Lower Back Pain?
 Forget Glute Activation, You Need Glute Endurance

-It seems like everyone is talking about glute activation and building a “ghetto booty” in the in exercise world to help with lower back pain.
+It seems like everyone is talking about glute activation and building a “ghetto booty” in the exercise world to help with lower back pain.
 Whilst glute activation is important.
 It’s far more important to have proper glute endurance.
 Your Glutes are super important for helping you flourish.
-And if you’ve every been told your glutes don’t work (I’m pretty sure if you have walked somewhere today your glutes helped you do it).
+And if you’ve ever been told your glutes don’t work (I’m pretty sure if you have walked somewhere today your glutes helped you do it).
 If you have been working on activating the glutes before training, but have not progressed it to training them for endurance it is like a lion walking to a watering hole but not drinking.

 PSST . . .
 Heres a FREEBIE I made for you

 The Glutes And Lower Back Pain:

 Your gluteals are a group of 3 muscles made up of Gluteus Maximus ( Glute Max), Gluteus Medius (Glute Med), and Gluteus Minimus (Glute Min).

 Your Glute Max is the largest and most superficial.
 It runs from your hip bone and sits bone (sacrum) to your ITB (iliotibial band) and thigh bone (femur ).
 It is responsible for:

 - Extending and

 Gluteus Medius is the middle child in the gluteal group.
 It sits between the max and min in both size and position.
 It to runs from your hip bone to your thigh, and is responsible for stabilising your hip, and a little bit of abduction.
 The fibres at the front of your glute med also help with internally rotating your leg, whilst the fibres at the back help with outwardly rotating your leg.

 Glute min as the name suggests is the smallest of the gluteal muscles.
 It’s just below your glute med and also runs from your hip to your thigh.
 It works with your glute med to abduct your hip and stabilise it.